gruni-art/nodejs-hello-world-gruniart/README.md

 2. Clone the sample code

-Use Cloud Shell to clone and navigate to the "Hello World" code.
+Use Cloud Shell to clone and navigate to the code.
 The sample code is cloned from your project repository to the Cloud Shell.

 In Cloud Shell enter: